Mercedes C-Class review - Interior, design and technology

 Standard equipment is generous, too.
-All versions get cruise control, a DAB radio, Bluetooth and Mercedes’ trademark Artico man-made leather, while Sport and AMG Line cars add desirable extras such as heated seats, sat-nav and LED headlamps.
+All versions get cruise control, a DAB radio, Bluetooth and Mercedes’ trademark Artico man-made leather, while AMG Line cars add sports seats, privacy glass and bodystyling kit.
 The C 63 is given a low key makeover with bespoke AMG instruments, a pair of high-backed sports seats and its own flat-bottomed steering wheel.

 Sat-nav, stereo and infotainment

 The infotainment system in the pre-facelift car couldn’t match BMW and Audi’s latest efforts with low-resolution graphics, clunky menus and poor navigation.
 However, the new system equipped on the updated C-Class is now easily right at the top end of the market.

 All cars get a 10.25-inch central display as standard, and it’s a huge improvement with much clearer graphics and far more intuitive menus, operated through the COMAND rotary dial.

 The optional 12.3-inch digital dials are worth considering too, placing key information and directions right in the driver’s line of sight and operated through the touch sensitive pads on the new steering wheel.
 It’s on option on all cars except the C 63 though.

 - 1Mercedes C-Class reviewUpdated version of the Mercedes C-Class hits the right notes with worthwhile upgrades

 - 2Engines, performance and driveThe C-Class remains a solid, stable cruiser, although new engines are an improvement, and AMG offerings are still huge fun